AkitaEngineering/Akita-Meshtastic-Delivery-Navigator/README.md

 Contributions welcome!
 Please submit pull requests or open issues.
 Remember this project is licensed under GPLv3.

-## License

-This project is licensed under the GNU General Public License, Version 3 (GPLv3).
-See the [LICENSE](LICENSE) file for the full license text.
 ---
 Copyright (c) 2025 Akita Engineering (http://www.akitaengineering.com)